- Immunisation Status

 There will be NO special consideration given to students if they have not done so by this date; NO exemptions will be given.

 The process of obtaining a police clearance may take some time so you are strongly advised to apply as early as possible before the University Census date.

 Scanned, emailed and uncertified copies will not be accepted.

 Clearances arranged by their employer will not be accepted.

-The National Criminal History Record Check/Police Clearance/DCSI clearance will need to be renewed annually.
+The DCSI clearances or National Police Check will need to be renewed annually.